dark waters based on true story

 The movie revolves around Robert Bilott, a corporate defense attorney who discovers that his former client, DuPont Chemical Company, has been polluting drinking water for decades in Parkersburg, West Virginia with the chemical PFOA.
 Despite the company’s attempts to hide its activities from public scrutiny, Bilott is determined to expose what it has done and fight for justice for those affected.

-See also Is the Movie Reality Based on a True Story?
+See also Is Classic Movie 'Casino' Based on True Story or Fiction?

 The dark truth uncovered by Bilott is incredibly scary.
 The people of Parkersburg have been drinking contaminated water for years without knowing it.
 It’s even more frightening when you consider how easily this situation could happen in any other community—particularly since many companies do not prioritize environmental safety over profits or their own interests.
 This movie shines a light on our current broken system of corporate accountability and brings to light just how dangerous big business can be when left unchecked.